 - One was tailored to the organization's announcement of just receiving a major grant.
 Always a good strategy to link a solicitation to noteworthy and very timely news.

-- One was deeply heartfelt in reflecting on all the good that the organization had accomplished and what more might be possible in 2015.
+- One was deeply heartfelt in reflecting on all the good that the organization had accomplished and what more might be possible in the year ahead.